Visit the institution website for COVID‑19 updates

 Months of entry

-This LLM is a Masters degree that will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.
+LJMU's Legal Practice LLM is a hybrid taught and research Masters degree enabling you to make a significant contribution to legal knowledge in your chosen subject.

-- Open to all LPC/BVC/BPTC qualified students and to members of the solicitors’ and barristers’ professions, regardless of the date of qualification
+- Access this course if you are LPC/BVC/BPTC qualified student or a member of the solicitors’ and barristers’ professions, regardless of the date of qualification

-In addition, the LLM in Legal Practice is a stand-alone qualification that will enhance your career prospects through the acquisition of vocationally relevant knowledge and skills, thereby leading to a more rounded appreciation and understanding of your chosen areas of expertise.
+The LLM is a stand-alone qualification that will enhance your career prospects through the acquisition of vocationally relevant knowledge and skills, thereby leading to a more rounded appreciation and understanding of your chosen areas of expertise.

 Information for international students